Mikicrepstudios/Mikicrepstudios/README.md

 You can find all my projects [here](https://miki.macakom.net/projects.html)

 *I work on some other stuff too.
-If something is archived, it is discontinued, will most likely not come back*
+If something is archived, it is discontinued, will probably most likely not come back*

 You can support me by starring my repository, joining my discord server or subscribing to my youtube channel